nusretipek/Dual-Elo-Rating/Simulation/README.md

 - Execution time for each module.
 - Overall execution time at the end.

+> The simulation results provided here were generated with the Linux `DualEloRating` binary to ensure consistency with the published benchmarks.

 ### 3. Code

 The `Code` folder contains library and scripts to: